microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 ```

 ## DMA1 Configuration:
-The DMA1 peripheral is used to transfer the wave data from the array in GPR data memory, to the DAC1DATL register.
-The timing of the transfer is regulated by the roll over frequency of the NCO.
-Additionally, the priority of DMA1 is set to the highest priority to minimize the latency time between the NCO roll over and the output from the DAC.
+The DMA1 peripheral is used to transfer the wave data from the array in GPR data memory, to the LATA and LATB registers.
+The timing of the transfer is regulated by the roll over frequency of the TMR0 Additionally, the priority of DMA1 is set to the highest priority to minimize the latency time.

 ```c
 void DMA1_Initialize(void)